rbrito/zip2tar/README.rst

     --compression-level COMPRESSION_LEVEL
-    --no-datetime         don't take datetime for files from zip -> 1970-01-01 --tar-file-name NAME  set tar file name (normally derived from .zip) --version             show program's version number and exit
+    --no-datetime         don't take datetime for files from zip -> 1970-01-01 --tar-file-name NAME  set tar file name (normally derived from .zip) --md5                 add a 'sum.md5' file (cannot already be in the zip) --version             show program's version number and exit